-This is where I did something super-foolish: I was too tired, not having drank my tea or eating anything yet.
-It was also still pretty dark.
+This is where I did something super-foolish: I was too tired, and it was also still pretty dark.
 While driving back on the dirt road towards Borrego Springs, for some stupid reason I got convinced what we had to veer to the left, so I drove off the main track, right into a sandtrap.
-Tp make thing worse, I tried to back out of it, digging in the front wheel.
+To make thing worse, I tried to back out of it, digging in the front wheel.

 The main good thing was that Em didn’t give me too much grief, she just wanted to help.
 We were right next to the road, so were knew for sure that soon, many cars would be driving this way, most of them serious off-roaders with the means to yank us out of there in a second.
 Also, with Borrego Springs in view, our phones had a full signal – meaning we could call for help any time.

 I decided to try and dig ourselves out, at least as much as I could.
 We always have a shovel in the car, so I started removing all the sand from underneath the car to slowly make a grade.
 Luckily, the sand was a bit moist, so it could be shoveled easily.
 In the meantime, Em unpacked most of the weight from the car to make it as light as possible.

 This took a long time, and one single car drove by all that time, some tourist with a rental who didn’t have the ability to help us out.

 I kept digging and digging, then we built a “ramp”.
 You know that carpet-like thingy that’s on the bottom of most car trunks, hiding the spare wheel underneath?
 Our carpet also had separate cardboard underneath that disintegrated over the years.
 A few months before this adventure, we went to a hardware store, bought a piece of thin plywood, cut it to size, and replaced the old cardboard with that.